Vyral/anne-stewart-blog/_posts/2019-05-20-what-is-the-market-doing-in-may-2019.md

 In mid-February, our market took off and has been going strong ever since.
 We tend to see things slump off a bit in June before things peak again after school begins.

-**All in all, this is a great market to buy or sell a home in.** Our home prices are increasing at a more healthy than they have been and homes are still affordable for the time being.
+**All in all, this is a great market to buy or sell a home in.** Our home prices are increasing at a more healthy rate than they have been and homes are still affordable for the time being.
 People continue to move to Portland as well, but that doesn’t show signs of slowing down either.

 If you have any questions about buying or selling a home in Portland or about anything else related to real estate, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.

-&nbsp;